Buy Now

 1. How do I combine two columns with a space in Excel?

 You can use the CONCATENATE function, the ampersand (&) operator, or TEXTJOIN to merge the columns with a space.
-Flash Fill is another quick option that automatically combines data based on patterns.
+Flash Fill is another quick option for combining two columns in excel.

 Related Articles